videojs/http-streaming/docs/reload-source-on-error.md

 If your video URLs are time-sensitive, the original source could be invalid by the time an error occurs.
 If that's the case, you can provide a `getSource` callback to regenerate a valid source object.
 In your callback, the `this` keyword is a reference to the player that errored.
-The first argument to `getSources` is a function.
+The first argument to `getSource` is a function.
 Invoke that function and pass in your new source object when you're ready.

 ```js